Jacqueline MattinglyInterim Associate Dean for Student Success; Assistant Professor of Practice in Music

 Area of Focus: Music History

-Jacqueline Mattingly is Associate Dean for Student Affairs for the Hixson-Lied College of Fine and Performing Arts and Assistant Professor of Practice in the Glenn Korff School of Music.
+Jacqueline Mattingly is Interim Associate Dean for Student Success for the Hixson-Lied College of Fine and Performing Arts and Assistant Professor of Practice in the Glenn Korff School of Music.

 Prior to arriving at UNL, Mattingly served as Director of Instrumental Activities at the University of North Carolina Asheville, where she directed the String Ensemble, Concert Band and Pep Band, and taught applied horn.
 Previous teaching positions also include Lecturer of Music at Western Carolina University and Assistant Professor of Music at Dickinson State University.